What are Green peas?

 Green peas have many essential vitamins and minerals that the body requires.
 Peas are a good source of dietary fiber, Vitamin A, Iron Folate, Vitamin C and manganese .

-One of the health benefits of green peas is blood sugar control.
-First of all they have a relatively low glycaemic index, which is a measure of how quickly your blood sugar rises after eating a food Diets that contain a lot of low GI foods have been shown to be helpful for regulating blood sugar levels.
+- One of the health benefits of green peas is blood sugar control.
+First, they have a relatively low glycemic index, which is a measure of how quickly your blood sugar rises after eating food diets that contain a lot of low GI foods have been shown to be helpful for regulating blood sugar levels.

-Eating green peas may improve digestion because they contain a large amount of fiber.
-First off all, fiber feeds the good bacteria in your intestines, which keeps them healthy and prevents unhealthy bacteria from overpopulating.
+- Eating green peas may improve digestion because they contain a large amount of fiber.
+First, fiber feeds the good bacteria in your intestines, which keeps them healthy and prevents unhealthy bacteria from overpopulating.

 Calories In Green Peas